PRATHMESHTALHANDE/Combat-Fighter-Aircraft/README.md

 # Combat-Fighter-Aircraft
 I have created SQL Analysis project on Combat Fighter Aircraft and Data for aircraft fighter jet collected from ChatGPT.
 My Database have 28 metadata for detailed evaluation of fighter jets.
 This evaluation is for educational purpose and strictly based on the information I got for combat fighter aircraft from ChatGPT.
+In order to fetch result you have to upload excel csv same database in SQL workbench with table name fightjet.

 # Meta data for Combat Fighter Aircraft database
-Aircraft Type
+Aircraft Type ,
-Name of Jet
+Name of Jet	,
-Manufacturer of Jet
+Manufacturer of Jet	,
-Year of Manufacture
+Year of Manufacture	,
-Max Speed
+Max Speed ,
-Range in Miles
+Range in Miles ,
-Max Altitude
+Max Altitude ,
-Weapons
+Weapons	,
-Crew Size
+Crew Size ,
-Cost
+Cost ,
-Country of Origin
+Country of Origin ,
-Engine Type
+Engine Type	,
-Length(ft)
+Length(ft) ,
-Wingspan
+Wingspan ,
-Combat Range
+Combat Range ,
-Service Ceiling
+Service Ceiling	,
-Introduced
+Introduced ,
-Radar Type
+Radar Type ,
-Radar Range
+Radar Range	,
-Stealth Technology
+Stealth Technology ,
-Ejection System
+Ejection System	,
-Avionics System
+Avionics System	,
-Armament
+Armament ,
-Maximum G Force
+Maximum G Force	,
-Fuel Capacity
+Fuel Capacity ,
-Battles Won
+Battles Won	,
-Fuel Type
+Fuel Type ,
-Generation
+Generation.

 # Type of Evaluation
 first query for showing database.
 First 25 query are simple level.